 All Initial Strategy Sessions are Free.
 If you would like to discuss your options, you are invited to fill out one of the Contact Forms.
 I will attempt to contact you if I think I can help you.

 During your Initial Strategy Session, I will asist you in creating a strategy on how to best pursue your claim, whether it be the result of a Car Accident Claim, 18 Wheeler Injury, or, Alabama Workers' Compensation Claim.
 At your Initial Strategy Session, you will receive the following:

-Don't delay getting the recovery you deserve!
 Contact us today for your free Strategy Session!